-Here’s a closer look at how to make Instagram really work for your event promotion strategy:
+Here, we take a look at how to make Instagram really work for your event promotion strategy in 2023 and beyond.

 First off, can you create an event on Instagram?